Corry for Emeryville City Council

 About Corry

-Today, U.S. politics are a nightmare I’ve been warning about for most of my life.
-I can no longer fight solely as a keyboard warrior and a single face in the crowds of protests our national press often ignores.
-My skills and experience can be more productive in official public service, if you’ll have me.
+Today, U.S. politics are a nightmare I’ve been warning people about for most of my life.
+I can no longer fight solely as a keyboard warrior, volunteer, and single face in the crowd at protests.
+My skills and experience can be put to better use in official public service.

 About Corry